Etherland/ELAND/README.md

 	- Land Record Rights offers and prices in ELAND or ETH or other Tokens are stored on-chain and can be retrieved from a method named `recordRightsOffers` *(rights prices are indexed)*
 	- Those rights are detailed on our website at https://etherland.io/dashboard/?ua=newitem
 	- `REGISTER A NEW LAND` *request the mint of an Etherland LANDID Non-Fungible-Token *use-case**
-		- Making a new record in the Land Registry is reserved to ELAND owners and doable in a few simple steps :
+		- Making a new record in the Land Registry is doable in a few simple steps :
 		1. Select a `Record Right` among the offers at https://etherland.io/dashboard/?ua=newitem
 		2. Fill the form and validate all record steps
-		3. Validate purchase with ELAND : A transaction calling the function `registerLand` is prompted and must be accepted/successfull
+		3. Validate purchase: A transaction calling the function `registerLand` is prompted and must be accepted/successfull
 		4. Corresponding `Record Right` is attributed to the caller and safely stored on-chain
 		5. Etherland administrator validates the record and mints the corresponding LANDID NFT which caller becomes the owner
 		6. Etherland administrator consumes the corresponding `Record Right` by calling the function `consumeRecordRight` giving a tokenId